vboyev-MSFT/defender-docs/defender-endpoint/address-common-false-positives-exclusions.md

 **How to address**: Create "allow" indicators for Microsoft Defender for Endpoint.
 For example, you can create an "allow" indicator for a file, such as an executable.
 See [Create indicators for files](indicator-file.md).

-## A custom, self-signed app is detected by Microsoft Defender Antivirus when application runs
+## A custom, self-signed app is detected by Microsoft Defender Antivirus when the application runs

-In this scenario, whenever a custom app is updated, it's detected by Microsoft Defender Antivirus as a potential threat, even though it's signed.
+In this scenario, whenever a custom app that is periodically updated run, it's detected by Microsoft Defender Antivirus as a potential threat, even though it's signed.

 **How to address**: Create "allow" indicators for certificates or files.
 See the following articles: